-Pumpkin is one of my favorite things to grow in the garden and it’s really very easy to can with a pressure canner.
-If you run out of time because of the holidays, simply keep your pumpkin and other winter squash at room temperature out of the way in a pantry until you can get them canned up.
+Pumpkins are one of my favorite things to grow in the garden – just seeing them brings me joy!
+If you run out of time to deal with the pumpkin harvest because of the holidays, simply keep them at room temperature and out of the way until you can get them canned up.
 Hard-skinned squashes like pumpkin will last for several months in a pantry closet.
 Do NOT put them in cold, cold storage or they’ll rot.

 - Canning pumpkin from Simply Canning.

 - Pumpkin cheesecake muffins from Attainable Sustainable.